I present programmes at several venues…

 May 18th – Girl ‘a fantastic film’ (John the Waterman’s programmer) which made the Golden Globes short list; topical and with an excellent lead performance.
 And a selection from the rich seam of French films that have explored the joys and terrors of adolescence.

 June 22nd – Le Douleur (Memoirs of War) .
-The story of Marguerite Dura’s experiences during the occupation.
+The story of Marguerite Duras’s experiences during the occupation.
 Beautifully crafted and acted.
 I’ll be looking at how French Cinema has reacted to and depicted the Occupation in the last twenty years.

 The Cinema Museum – French Sundaes